DevOps-MBSE/AaC/README.md

     - From your plugin directory run '''python -m build'''
     - From your plugin directory run '''python -m twine upload dist/*'''

-We're working on other functionality so keep an eye out for new updates.
+We're also actively working on other functionality so keep an eye out for new updates.